KamlianNadiya/CC105ACTIVITY_CHAT_UI/README.md

-# CC105ACTIVITY_CHAT_UI
+check the application in the branch "master"
+# "Flutter Chat UI Tutorial"
 week 2 activity from the video link3 : https://www.youtube.com/watch?v=h-igXZCCrrc
-# "Flutter Chat UI Tutorial"